Teaching Ambassador Fellowship

 - Teacher training and development

-- Meeting the whole needs of the child through academic, physical, and emotional supports
+- Meeting whole-child needs through academic, physical, and emotional supports